isa-Lai/ComputerEngineeringLab/README.md

 ###**Do Not** copy any code from this repository.
 ###Please follow the Mcmaster Academic Integrity Policy and the Code of Conduct of the Professional Engineers of Ontario.
-Copying my code will have you results in avademic dishonest.
+Copying my code will have you results in academic dishonest.

 Partial code credits to McMaster Faculty of Engineering.